 If you feel your hair stand on end (indicating lightning is about to strike)

-Crouch down on the balls of your feet, put your hands over your ears, and bend your head down.
-Make yourself as small a target as possible and minimize your contact with the ground.
+- Crouch down on the balls of your feet, put your hands over your ears, and bend your head down.
+Make yourself as small a target as possible and minimize your - Do not lie flat on the ground.